So, you want to “hack” another RPG, book, comic or other idea to run in Savage Worlds (or other generic game), how do you do it, where do you start?

 Why hack?

-The reason is of course, is so you can play the game you want with the rules that work for you.
+The reason is of course, so you can play the game you want with the rules that work for you, in my case a set of consistent rules that can be applied to a variety of genres.
 SW and D100 are my rides and both have generic rule sets available, you just need to fit the world to the rules and you are golden.

 This is the only way I roll as a rule, always wanting to “improve” on the original anyway.

 Mouse Guard in either*.
-Scale is a big deal in MG.
+Scale is a big deal in MG, the little mouse has to land a killing blow on the enormous snake or it is all over.
 SW can deal with that or a D100 (Mythras) game with hit locations maybe.
+SW with wild card normal sized characters vs “extras” monster sized animals could be an easy fix.

 The One Ring as D100 or SW*.
-D100 has the hard edge and work with the same core systems, but SW can also with easier as a wholistic switch.
+D100 has the hard edge and feel, but SW can also do it as a wholistic switch.

 Tales from the Loop, Electric State (books) in D100 or SW*.
-The Loop is probably a SW fit with walkers etc, Electric State maybe more of a d100 gritty humanists game.
+The Loop is probably a SW fit with walkers etc, Electric State as more of a d100 gritty humanists game.

 Pulp Cthulhu done pulpier with SW.
-The Horror Companion has a Cthulhu section.
+The Horror Companion even has a Cthulhu section and I once had a full Cthulhu splat book for Explorer edition.

-A Symbaroum inspired “giant ancient wood” game in either*.
+A Symbaroum inspired “giant ancient wood-meets corrosive, self interested society” game in either*.

-An Iron Kingdoms style steam punk game in SW (Sci-Fi/Fantasy companion).
+An Iron Kingdoms style steam punk game in SW (Sci-Fi/Fantasy companion), maybe with a Malifaux cross-over.

 Something with street level super heroes, possibly Marvel in SW and Batman in D100 (Destined).